Around 40% of rubbish put out for collection in Portsmouth is food waste.

 About the caddies

-We will only be supplying the five litre caddy for indoor use and 23 litre caddy for the collection.
-Please contact us on 023 9284 1244 if you find you need a second 23 litre caddy.
+We will be supplying the five litre caddy for indoor use and 23 litre caddy for the collection.
+Please contact us on 023 9284 1105 if you find you need a second 23 litre caddy.

 During the trial we will issue residents with one roll of fully compostable caddy liners free of charge.
 Using liners inside your caddy is not compulsory; however, it does help to keep the caddy clean.
 If you decide not to use liners and the caddy gets dirty, it can simply be rinsed out to clean it.
 If you run out you can either line your caddy with newspaper, or you can purchase compostable liners from most major supermarkets.
 Please make sure that any liners you purchase are fully compostable and display the seedlings logo, or state they are 100% compostable with the reference EN13432.